openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 page.

-The simple problem types include relatively straightforward CAPA problems such as multiple choice and text or numeric input.
+The simple problem types include relatively straightforward CAPA problems such as single select and text or numeric input.
 The advanced problem types can be more complex to set up, such as math expression input, open response assessment, or custom JavaScript problems.